 But why would one wish to requeen and how does one get it done?
 Read on.

-A colony can "requeen itself" (we are truly tearing the English language to shreds at this point!).
-When they take such action on their own accord, it is called supersedure.
+A colony can "requeen itself" (we are tearing the English language to shreds at this point!).
+When bees take such action on their own accord, it is called supersedure.

-But the end result is the same - one queen out, another one in.
+But the result is the same - one queen out, another one in.

-But beekeepers are also on the lookout for a decline in performance and many will replace the queen when such signs are evident.
+But beekeepers are also on the lookout for a decline in performance and many will replace the queen when such signs are clear.

-In some cases, the queen may not be able to fertilize eggs, at least not on a regular basis.
-As you may know, when the queen lays an unfertilized egg the result is a drone.
+In some cases, the queen may not be able to fertilize eggs, at least not regularly.
+When the queen lays an unfertilized egg the result is a drone.

 Regardless of the cause, this is a huge problem for two reasons.

 The most obvious issue is that the colony needs a constant supply of workers to keep the "pipeline" going.
-If the queen starts creating only drones, then the near future has, at best, a gap in the supply of worker bees able to carry out their various roles.
+If the queen creates only drones, then the near future has a gap in the supply of worker bees able to carry out their various roles.

 The other problem is that this can be tough to notice.
 A drone-laying queen is still laying eggs.
 So the beekeeper carrying out an inspection will see eggs, perhaps larvae and more.
 It is easy to assume that all is well with the queen.